Character Development at the heart of our 'Be World Ready' promise

 Superb care and support

-Our PSHE (Personal, Social and Health Education) provision is outstanding (PENTA BSO Inspection, 2021).
+Our PSHE (Personal, Social and Health Education) provision is excellent (BSO Inspection, 2024).
 All pupils take part in weekly, expertly-tailored classes dedicated to pupils’ mental and physical wellbeing, and to the development of healthy social relationships.

 The children are active agents in these classes: they learn to develop their voices and express their needs.
 As the children grow older, pupils learn about, and celebrate, the unique physical and psychological changes and challenges they will undergo on their path to adulthood.
 In this way, they enter each stage of their development prepared and supported by their teachers, and by each other.